2025 NBA playoffs: (3) Los Angeles Lakers vs. (6) Minnesota Timberwolves

 Jaden McDaniels converted a three-point play with 39.5 seconds left to take the lead and stole the ensuing inbounds pass from LeBron James, leading a late game rally by the Timberwolves for a 116–113 win over the Lakers that put them on the brink of advancing.
 Anthony Edwards, who had 43 points to lead Minnesota in scoring, drew a foul on James during a drive to the lane with 10 seconds left and hit both free throws to put them up three.
 On the last possession of the game, Austin Reaves missed a three that would have tied the game.
 LeBron James had 27 points and 12 rebounds for his 144th career double-double in the playoffs, surpassing Wilt Chamberlain for the third-most in history behind Tim Duncan (164) and Magic Johnson (157).
 James also went 15 for 18 from the free-throw line and had multiple excellent defensive stops in the fourth quarter, but did not score in the quarter, the first time he went scoreless in a fourth quarter since 2017.
 Luka Dončić bounced back from a stomach bug in Game 3, with 38 points on 13-for-28 shooting.
 Rui Hachimura played his best game of the series thus far with 23 points, while Austin Reaves scored all 16 of his points in the second half.
 Julius Randle added 25 points and McDaniels had 16 points and 11 rebounds for the Wolves, who trailed for much of the second half before the late game surge.
 The game was also notable for Lakers coach JJ Redick playing a five-man combo of Reaves, Dončić, Dorian Finney-Smith, James, and Hachimura the whole second half, the first coach in the play-by-play era to play five players for an entire half in the playoffs.

 Minnesota completed the series upset over the Los Angeles Lakers, behind Rudy Gobert’s personal playoff highs with 27 points and 24 rebounds (9 offensive), against a center-less Lakers line-up.
 Minnesota won the game despite shooting 7-for-47 from three.
 This was the first time in franchise history the Lakers have lost in the first round when they were a 3-seed or better.
-Per OptaSTATS, just 16.9% of the Lakers' points in the series came in the fourth quarter (85 of 502), which is now the lowest percentage by any team in any playoff series in NBA history.
+Per OptaSTATS, just 16.9 percent of the Lakers' points in the series came in the fourth quarter (85-of-502), which was the lowest percentage by any team in any playoff series in NBA history.